Underwater hockey: World Championships

-At Elite level New Zealand are the current Men's World Champions, and New Zealand are the current Women's World Champions.
+At Elite level, New Zealand are the current Men's World Champions, and Australia are the current Women's World Champions.

-At Masters level France are the current Men's World Champions, and France are the current Women's World Champions.
+At Masters level, United States are the current Men's World Champions, and France are the current Women's World Champions.

-At U24 level Turkey are the current Men's World Champions, and New Zealand are the current Women's World Champions.
+At U-24 level, New Zealand are the current Men's World Champions, and New Zealand are the current Women's World Champions.

-At U19 level New Zealand are the current Men's World Champions, and New Zealand are the current Women's World Champions.
+At U-19 level, New Zealand are the current Men's World Champions, and Australia are the current Women's World Champions.

 European Championships

-The Underwater Hockey European Championships are also every two years on alternate years to the world championships.
+The Underwater Hockey European Championships, also ran by CMAS, are every two years on alternate years to the world championships.
+Unlike the world championships there are no masters or youth division.